 At UMass Global, our IT degree programs are designed to make you certification-ready upon completion of the course.
 Additionally, we offer competency-based education for our IT degrees that include when these certifications should be taken throughout the course.

 During an information technology degree program, students may learn an array of skills and knowledge that are essential in the tech landscape.
-They delve into the intricacies of computer programming, where they learn the art of crafting code that bring software applications to life.
+They delve into the intricacies of computer programming, where they learn the art of crafting code that brings software applications to life.
 Students often explore the fascinating realm of database management, where they master the art of organizing and manipulating vast amounts of data to ensure its accessibility and integrity.

 Additionally, students can engage in system analysis, where they develop the skills to analyze complex systems and identify areas for improvement, ensuring optimal performance and efficiency.
 Students can also expect to hone their problem-solving, collaboration, teamwork, and project planning skills.